Top-Quark Decay at Next-to-Next-to-Next-to-Leading Order in QCD

-Each form factor $W_i$ is a function of $m_t,\, m_W$ and the $W$-energy $E$, as well as $m_b$ in case of a massive bottom-quark, and receives both virtual and real-radiation type QCD corrections.
-Loop integrals are reduced to relatively simpler master integrals using integration-by-parts (IBP) identities~\cite{Chetyrkin:1981qh}, employing the recently released package {\tt Blade}~\cite{www:Blade} armed with the strategy of block-triangular form\cite{Liu:2018dmc,Guan:2019bcx} (For other reduction packages on the market, see refs.~\cite{Anastasiou:2004vj, Smirnov:2008iw,Smirnov:2013dia,Smirnov:2014hma,Smirnov:2019qkx, Maierhofer:2017gsa, Maierhofer:2018gpa,Klappert:2020nbg, Lee:2012cn, Lee:2013mka, Studerus:2009ye,vonManteuffel:2012np, Wu:2023upw} ).
-The resulting master integrals are computed using the differential equation method~\cite{Kotikov:1990kg} based on series expansion (See~e.g.~refs.\cite{Remiddi:1997ny,Caffo:2008aw,Czakon:2008zk,Lee:2014ioa, Moriello:2019yhu, Hidding:2020ytt, Armadillo:2022ugh}).
+Each form factor $W_i$ is a function of $m_t,\, m_W$ and the $W$-energy $E$, as well as $m_b$, and receives both virtual and real-radiation type QCD corrections.
+Loop integrals are reduced to relatively simpler master integrals using integration-by-parts (IBP) identities~\cite{Chetyrkin:1981qh}, employing the recently released package {\tt Blade}~\cite{Guan:2024byi}, which is armed with the strategy of block-triangular form\cite{Liu:2018dmc,Guan:2019bcx} and utilizes the {\tt FiniteFlow}~\cite{Peraro:2019cjj} package (For other reduction packages on the market, see refs.~\cite{Anastasiou:2004vj, Smirnov:2008iw,Smirnov:2013dia,Smirnov:2014hma,Smirnov:2019qkx, Maierhofer:2017gsa, Maierhofer:2018gpa,Klappert:2020nbg, Lee:2012cn, Lee:2013mka, Studerus:2009ye,vonManteuffel:2012np, Wu:2023upw}).
+The resulting master integrals are computed using the differential equation method~\cite{Kotikov:1990kg,Remiddi:1997ny} based on series expansion (See~e.g.~refs.\cite{Caffo:2008aw,Czakon:2008zk,Lee:2014ioa, Moriello:2019yhu, Hidding:2020ytt, Armadillo:2022ugh}).
 To fix the boundary conditions for these differential equations, we utilize the auxiliary mass flow method~\cite{Liu:2017jxz,Liu:2020kpc,Liu:2021wks,Liu:2022mfb} implemented in {\tt AMFlow}~\cite{Liu:2022chg}.
-The phase-space integrals over the momenta of final-state particles, except for $k$ being fixed, are treated in the same manner as loop integrals taking advantage of the reverse unitarity~\cite{Anastasiou:2002yz,Anastasiou:2002qz,Anastasiou:2003yy}.
+The phase-space integrals over the momenta of final-state particles, except for $k$ being fixed, are treated in the same manner as loop integrals by means of the reverse unitarity~\cite{Anastasiou:2002yz,Anastasiou:2002qz,Anastasiou:2003yy}.
 To give an idea of the complexity encountered in our calculation, the number of integrals in the $\mathcal{O}(\as^3)$ corrections to $\HTensor$ is about $7\times 10^4$, which are reduced to 2988 master integrals to be solved using the aforementioned method.
-Armed with all these highly efficient techniques, we are able to construct a piecewise series expansion representation (PSE) for each master integral, deeply-expanded up to about 200 orders in $E$, using the differential equation solver in {\tt AMFlow}.
+Armed with all these highly efficient techniques, we are able to construct a piecewise series expansion representation (PSE) for each master integral, deeply expanded up to about 200 orders in $E$, using the differential equation solver in {\tt AMFlow}.
 Consequently, a high-precision result for $\HTensor$ is obtained in the form of deeply-expanded PSE.